mjsmyth/abiquo-wiki-examples/README.md

 # abiquo-wiki-examples
-Automation of Abiquo API examples in the Abiquo REST API reference documentation in the Abiquo wiki with a set of three Python scripts.
+Automation of Abiquo API examples in the Abiquo REST API reference documentation in the Abiquo Confluence wiki with a set of three Python scripts.

 ##Disclaimer
 Use these scripts at your own risk because they are provided without any guarantees.
 I created this project to update the examples in our REST API documentation, and learnt Python and designed the project as I went along.

 ##Acknowledgements
 Many thanks to the Abiquo Development team for modifying the integration tests to produce the requests.log file.
 The `update_confluence_pages.py` script is based on a blog entry by Matt Ryall called "Adding a page to Confluence with Python" from 29 June 2008.
-Many thanks also to stackoverflow!
+Many thanks also to Stack Overflow!

 ## Prerequisites
 * These scripts were run using Python 2.7.9 against Confluence 4.3.2
 * These scripts require Confluence API access to be enabled
-* You should create a Confluence user for running these scripts
+* You should create a separate Confluence user for running these scripts
-* You should create a separate Confluence wiki space with a suitable parent page (no spaces in name) to hold the example pages.
-Each example is created in a separate file and page.
-These pages can be included in API reference documentation
+* You should create a separate Confluence wiki space with a suitable parent page (with no spaces in the name) to hold the example pages.
+Each example is created in a separate file and page (TODO: use a template file).
-* When you have checked your results, you can copy the pages to your documentation wiki or do whatever else you like with them
+* When you have checked your results, you can copy the pages to your documentation wiki or do whatever else you like with them.
+For example, we have "manually" included the pages in our API reference documentation
 * If you want to add a new query manually, add a file in the format `query_name.txt`, with the filename in the abiheader div.
 For example, `GET_api_version.txt`

 ## Input files